open-zaak/open-zaak/docs/installation/prerequisites.rst

 Redis
 -----

-Open Zaak uses Redis as a cache backend, especially relevant for admin sessions.
+Open Zaak uses Redis as a cache backend, especially relevant for admin sessions, and a task queue broker.

 Supported versions: 5, 6